 Welcome to Guest Hollow!
 Want to learn more about who we are and where we came from?
 Grab a cup of coffee and read on…

-Guest Hollow is a quintessential small “mom & pop” boutique business that creates unique and engaging homeschool materials (all in digital format for download and viewing online).
+Guest Hollow, LLC is a quintessential small “mom & pop” boutique business that creates unique and engaging homeschool materials (all in digital format for download and viewing online).

 Guest Hollow products include numerous award-winning curriculum schedules, printable worksheets, books, workbooks, and lots more.

 We also maintain a blog where we share thoughts and opinions as well as an occasional homeschooling tip and behind the scenes things happening at Guest Hollow.
 Some of our material is traditional, and some most certainly is not.

 The goal of Guest Hollow as a business is not to make a killing, but rather to support the growing homeschooling community while at the same time making a modest income for ourselves.
 Our philosophy is quite unique in that, as best we can, we truly DO value our customers and think more about their needs than we do our own profit.
 We hope this is reflected in not only our prices, but in our responsiveness and customer service.

 Below you can find detailed information on the company and its history as well as the couple behind the Guest Hollow phenomenon.